ImperialCollegeLondon/The-Random-Side-A-Mixed-Model-Adventure/README.md

 -   [Data Exploration and Visualisation](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/doctoral-students/research-computing-data-science/courses/data-exploration-visualisation/)
 -   [Introduction to R](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/doctoral-students/research-computing-data-science/courses/r-programming/)
 -   [Data Processing with R](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/doctoral-students/research-computing-data-science/courses/data-processing-with-r/)

+## Software Tools 🛠️
+In this project we will be using R and RStudio:

+R (the statistical programming language): 4.5.1.
+RStudio (the IDE/GUI for R): 2025.09.2

+We will also use the following R packages:
+_lme4_ for fitting the model
+_lmerTest_ for advanced models
+_performance_, _see_, and _parameters_ for diagnostics, fit checks, and parameter extraction

 <!-- Quick Start Guide.
 Tell learners how to engage with the exemplar. -->
 ## Getting Started 🚀